 Scope and Content

-Half bound in green leather with blue cloth sides and titled in gold on the front cover.
+Half bound in green leather with blue cloth sides and titled in gold on the front cover. [page numbers added by archive staff for easy of reference and do not include the missing pages].

 Title page "Bromham House, Bedfordshire (July - November 1903).

-Back of Title Page manuscript note 'Dedicated to the mother of my children annie "vach", with a head and shoulders image of Anne Mary Pemberton Allen (1847-1886).
+Back of Title Page manuscript note 'Dedicated to the mother of my children Annie "vach", with a head and shoulders image of Anne Mary Pemberton Allen (1847-1886).

 Page 1.
 10 photographs of W H Allen at the ages of: 7, 22, 28, 35, 40 (x2), 48, 49, 53 and 55.

 Page 2 'Family (in esse)' - formal group photograph of W H Allen and family arranged on the gravel outside the main front door of Bromham House.
+Includes six sons, two sons-in-law, four daughters and one daughter-in-law and six grandchildren.

 Back row: Francis Allen, Harold Allen, Melville Allen (b1891), Lulu [Louise] Allen, Richard Allen, George Allen, Percy Crowe, Arthur Longhurst, Rupert Allen, Glendower Allen.